 54” x 122” x 51”

-3” High-Density Foam Mattress, LED Light Strip, Hydro-flask Holder (Pair), Floor Mat, Bonus Pack – Pillows, Lap Table & Wisk and Pan, Window Rod Holder, Storage Loft, Skylight, Portable Battery Pocket
+3” High-Density Foam Mattress, LED Light Strip, Hydro-flask Holder (Pair), Floor Mat, Bonus Pack – Pillows, Lap Table & Wisk and Pan, Windows Rod Holder, Storage Loft, Skylight, Portable Battery Pocket

-As far as cheap roof top tents go, there appear to be surprisingly few complaints about the Overland Vehicle System’s Nomadic 2.
+As far as cheap roof top tents go, the tents review sections has surprisingly few complaints about the Overland Vehicle System’s Nomadic 2.
 One person stated that the included mattress left something to be desired.